rancher/rke2/docs/cis_self_assessment.md

 Verify that the `--enable-admission-plugins` argument is set to a value that includes `PodSecurityPolicy`.

 **Remediation:**
 By default, RKE2 only sets `NodeRestriction,PodSecurityPolicy` as the parameter to the `--enable-admission-plugins` argument.
-To configure this, follow the Kubernetes documentation and set the desired limits in a configuration file.
-Then refer to RKE2's documentation to see how to supply additional api server configuration via the kube-apiserver-arg parameter.
+No manual remediation needed.

 #### 1.2.17